 9: Lift Ev’ry Voice and Sing Park

 For those who think creating a great park requires a lot of boring planning and effort, look no further than Lift Ev’ry Voice and Sing Park, the childhood home site of author and civil rights leader James Weldon Johnson and his brother John Rosamond Johnson.
 Transforming the space from a grass lot into the bustling park shown above didn’t take expensive additions like programming, active amenities or a proper tribute to Jacksonville’s greatest literary titan.
 All it took was a resolution calling it a “Park” and a few strategically placed PVC signs with words on them.
-The payoff of the city’s efforts is obvious, and space has emerged as one of the best maintained parks in the system.
+The payoff of the city’s efforts is obvious, and the space has emerged as one of the best maintained parks in the system.

 8: 735 Houston Street The designers of this field were inspired by the Japanese concept of mono no aware, the understanding of and love for the impermanence of the material world.
 The distressed grounds, fallen sign and busted up fencing may look like the result of long-term neglect, but it’s all part of an intentional design reflecting on the transience of life.
 Mono no awesome!